-FRED BECKWITH WILL AGAIN HEAD HOLT COUNTY ACA D. F. Scott of Atkinson and Frank Allen of Page, Also Retain Their Past Positions.
+FRED BECKWITH WILL AGAIN HEAD Allen of Page, Also Retain Their Past Positions.

-Fred Beckwith, Emmet, was again reelected chairman of the and in the old county fair days there Holt county ACA at their meeting was no exhibitor that annually seheld in O'Neill last Monday.
-This cured more premiums for agriculis the third term for President tural products than he.
-Farming Beckwith and will be his fifth year has not been very profitable of late as a member of the county committee.
-D. F. Scott, Atkinson, was reelected vice president and will as a whole, of course he is a strong serve his third term in this capa- republican and is looking forward city; likewise Frank Allen, Page, his third term.
-Anderson, Chambers, were elected the ledger, as well as the farmers cultural commodities in interstate they moved to this city which has Calvery cemetery here, at the as alternate members of the committee.
-F. M. Reece and Ed Murray were reelected secretary and treasurer respectively.
+Holt county ACA at their meeting was no exhibitor that annually seelected vice president and will as a whole, of course he is a strong been debated during the past three as alternate members of the com- of the country. mittee.
+F. M. Reece and Ed Murray were reelected secretary and Salesman Killed Last treasurer respectively.
 The 1938 program has not been announced up to the present time but will probably be made public after the holidays.
 However, there is not much change anticipated in the general set up.
 In connection with the 1937 program Mr. Beckwith reports that Holt county has over 1000 summaries of performance in Lincoln which were among the first in Nebraska to reach the state office for audit.
-After they are audited new forms will be typed up from these and sent to the county for signatures of producers.
+After they are audited Another motorist shortly behind new forms will be typed up from these and sent to the county for signatures of producers.
 The application for payment this year will have the number of dollars each man is to receive on the form so when a producer signs he knows how much he will receive.
-It is anticipated these forms will be feady for signature around Christmas and that payment will be made within thirty days after the years and says that it is impos- Blanche Collins, English teacher, sible for him to get along without and high score prize for men went it.
-He said there is hardly a year to Elmer Stolte.
-Typical of the that he does not save double the school room the teachers exchanged advertising columns, thereby being St. Nick. able to pick up many bargains.
-Mr. Grothe is one of the most Stefan Discusses The prominent farmers of the county years and William is of the opinion that the present administration has not been of benefit to the farmer hopefully to the day when the reof the country.
+It is anticipated these forms will be ready for signature around Christmas and that payment will be made within thirty days after the A complete list of the members of the county committee will be published next week.